This page is about Reiki for people with cancer. There is information about

 An independent organisation of people attuned to Reiki.
 Aims to form a national umbrella organisation for education, training and guidance in the public practice of Reiki.
 Has a searchable database of Reiki practitioners.

-An independent, non-profit making society for people who are attuned to Reiki, whether they’re practising publicly or not.
+An independent, non profit making society for people who are attuned to Reiki, whether they’re practicing publicly or not.

 The lead body for Reiki practitioners in the UK.
 The website has information for the public, together with the standards that have been set by the Council.